-Creating little pathways from the word it dropped on, to the edge of the page.
+Creating little pathways from the word to the edge of the page.
 As if the path was making its way into the distance.
 As if the path was a continuing journey of what was started before it.

 As the sun falls beyond the horizon and your eyes can no longer read the words on the page, you lift yourself from the sand and with a deeper respect, cradle the paper to your chest.